Guchii/theanimecardgame/README.md

 A card trading multiplayer game which features many of your favourite anime characters (anime girls too!!).

+---

+Demo/Preview of the project is available [here](https://guchii.github.io/theanimecardgame/)

 ## How What Why ??

 - you start with 0 cards initially.